Stability and convergence of multi-product expansion splitting methods with negative weights for semilinear parabolic equations: Stability of MPE splitting methods for semilinear parabolic equations

 The initial-boundary value problem is interpreted as an evolutionary problem of the form \eqref{eq:evolutionary problem} by setting the unbounded linear operator \( A(u) = \Delta u \) and the (possible unbounded and nonlinear) operator \( B(u) = f(u) \) for \( u: \Omega \to \mathbb{R} \), with the Banach space \( X = L^p(\Omega) \) for $1\leq p\leq\infty$.
 Formally, the solution to the semilinear parabolic equation \eqref{eq:semilinear equation} is given by \( u(t) = \mathrm{e}^{t D_{A+B}} u^0 = \mathcal{E}(t) u^0 \).
 The evolution operator \( \mathcal{E}_A(t) = \mathrm{e}^{t \Delta} \) corresponds to the linear operator \( A \), which generates a semigroup \( (\mathrm{e}^{tA})_{t \geq 0} \) for \( u_t = \Delta u \), while the evolution operator \( \mathcal{E}_B(t) \) corresponds to \( u_t = f( u) \).

-We recall that the evolution operator \( \mathcal{E}_A(t) \) is instable if $t$ is negative or complex.
+For splitting methods with real step coefficients, we recall that the evolution operator \( \mathcal{E}_A(t) \) is unstable if $t$ is negative.
 So, it is natural to assume that the step coefficients $a_{i,j}$ in \eqref{eq:MPE_scheme} are positive.
 However, it has been proved theoretically in \cite{sheng1989solving,suzuki1991general,goldman1996n} that negative weights will exist in this case, that is, if \( k > 2 \) and all \( a_{i,j} > 0 \), then \( \min_i c_i < 0 \).
 Then, we study the MPE splitting operator defined in \eqref{eq:MPE_scheme} with all \( a_{i,j}, b_{i,j} \geq 0 \) and finite \( m_i \).
 We will later use MPE to refer to MPE splitting methods with all positive step coefficients.